-At the time of application for the Examination, and again at the time the test is taken, each candidate will be required to agree to the following.
+At the time of application for the examination, and again at the time the test is taken, each candidate will be required to agree to the following.
 No candidate will be allowed to sit for the Qualifying Examination unless they agree to these terms:

-- 1. I understand that all ABOG test materials are copyrighted, and that it is illegal to disclose the content of the examination in whole or in part to any individual, organization or business.
+- I understand that all ABOG test materials are copyrighted, and that it is illegal to disclose the content of the examination in whole or in part to any individual, organization or business.
 Furthermore, I understand that if I provide the information to any such entity I may be prosecuted under the US Copyright laws. - 2.
-I understand that if I divulge the content of the Certifying Examination in whole or inpart to any individual, organization or business, my test result, if any, will be negated and I will not be allowed to re-apply for the examination for a minimum of three years.
+I understand that if I divulge the content of the Qualifying Examination in whole or in part to any individual, organization or business, my test result, if any, will be negated and I will not be allowed to re-apply for the examination for a minimum of three years.
 Furthermore, if I had been awarded Diplomate status, such status will be withdrawn. - 3.
-I understand that I may not record any portion of the Qualifying Examination by any means in whole or in part, and a violation will be treated as outlined in numbers 1 and 2 above. - 4.
-I understand that I may not memorize or attempt to memorize any portion of the Qualifying Examination for the purpose of transmitting such material to any individual, organization or business.
+I understand that I may not record any portion of the Qualifying Examination by any means in whole or in part, and a violation will be treated as outlined in numbers 1 and 2 above. - I understand that I may not memorize or attempt to memorize any portion of the Qualifying Examination for the purpose of transmitting such material to any individual, organization or business.

-Additional information about test security can be found on the ABOG website under "Policies.
+Additional information about test security can be found on the ABOG website under "Policies."

-June 22, 2018 Examination Fees and Deadlines
+June 21, 2019 Qualifying Examination Fees and Deadlines

-Sept 1, 2017 to 5 pm CDT Oct 13, 2017 \$1945
+Sept 17, 2018 to Oct 19, 2018 \$1945

-Oct 14, 2017 to 5 pm CST Nov 17, 2017 \$1945 + \$320 late fee = \$2265
+Oct 20, 2018 to Nov 16, 2018 \$1945 + \$320 late fee = \$2265

-Nov 18, 2017 to 5 pm CST Dec 15, 2017 \$1945 + \$815 late fee = \$2760
+Nov 17, 2018 to Dec 14, 2018 \$1945 + \$815 late fee = \$2760

-The final deadline to complete the on-line application and pay the applicable fees is 5 pm CST December 15, 2017.
+The final deadline to complete the on-line application and pay the applicable fees is December 14, 2018.
 No application will be accepted after this date.

 After approval, if the candidate experiences an event that prevents sitting for the examination, the Board should be notified immediately.
-If the request is made prior to March 16, 2018, and if the review committee agrees that the request is due to circumstances beyond the control of the candidate, the examination portion of the fee (\$870) may be refunded.
+If the request to withdraw is made prior to March 15, 2019, and if the review committee agrees that the request is due to circumstances beyond the control of the candidate, the examination portion of the fee (\$870) may be refunded.
 However, the application fee is not refundable.
 In addition, the review committee will not consider any request that is based primarily on non-emergency matters.